Belvedere, Vienna: Belvedere in the First and Second Republic

-The palaces suffered considerable damage during World War II, with parts of the Marble Hall in the Upper Belvedere and the Hall of Grotesques in the Lower Belvedere destroyed by bombs.
-Postwar restoration extended from 1945 to 1953, during which time, in 1950, a major fire beginning in the Golden Chamber on the upper floor of Upper Belvedere destroyed several important rooms and works displayed there.
-On 4 February 1953, the Österreichische Galerie reopened, followed by the Baroque Museum.
-The Museum mittelalterlicher österreichischer Kunst ("Museum of Medieval Austrian Art") opened in the Orangery on 5 December 1953.
+The palaces suffered damage during World War II, including damage to the Marble Hall in the Upper Belvedere and the Hall of Grotesques in the Lower Belvedere.
+Restoration work continued after 1945.
+In 1950 a fire beginning in the Golden Cabinet on the upper floor of the Upper Belvedere damaged several rooms and works displayed there.
+The Österreichische Galerie reopened on 4 February 1953, followed by the Baroque Museum.
+The Museum of Medieval Austrian Art opened in the Orangery on 5 December 1953.

-In 1996, the World Monuments Fund (WMF) released a report citing inadequate postwar restorations that had left the sala terrena and grand staircase without "much of their original character."
-That same year, it added the Belvedere Garden to the WMF Watch List to highlight "the state of disrepair of the much-loved Viennese landmark."
-Multiple restoration plans emerged during the late 1990s to address these physical and aesthetic issues under a federal plan to modernize the nation's museums, a program that returned the gardens to their original Baroque character and significantly renovated the sala terrena and grand staircase.
+On 15 May 1955, the Austrian State Treaty was signed at the Upper Belvedere.
+The treaty re-established Austria as an independent and democratic state after the Allied occupation that followed World War II.

+In 1996 the World Monuments Fund added the Belvedere gardens to its Watch List, citing the need for restoration of the historic garden ensemble and parts of the architectural fabric.
+Subsequent restoration and modernisation campaigns addressed the gardens, the Sala Terrena, the grand staircase, and exhibition infrastructure.

-The Lower Belvedere and the Orangery have been specially adapted to stage special exhibitions.
-After winning an invitation-only competition, architect Susanne Zottl turned the Orangery into a modern exhibition hall whilst still preserving the building's original Baroque fabric.
-This venue opened in March 2007 with the exhibition Gartenlust: Der Garten in der Kunst (Garden Pleasures: The Garden in Art).
-A few months later the Lower Belvedere reopened with the show Vienna – Paris.
-The redesign of the building was carried out by the Berlin architect Wilfried Kuehn, who moved the entrance back to its place in the cour d'honneur, thereby once more freeing up the original line of vision from the main gate of the Lower Belvedere via the Marble Hall to the garden facade of the Upper Belvedere.
-The various sections of the original orangeries annexed to the Marble Hall were returned to their original condition and now provide space for the new exhibition rooms.
-The magnificent Baroque state rooms – the Marble Gallery, the Golden Room, and the Hall of Grotesques – remain unchanged and are open to the public.
+The Lower Belvedere and the Orangery were later adapted for special exhibitions.
+After an invitation-only competition, architect Susanne Zottl converted the Orangery into a modern exhibition space while preserving its Baroque fabric.
+The venue opened in March 2007 with the exhibition Gartenlust: Der Garten in der Kunst (Garden Pleasures: The Garden in Art).
+A few months later the Lower Belvedere reopened following redesign work by the Berlin architect Wilfried Kuehn.
+The Baroque state rooms, including the Marble Gallery, Golden Room, and Hall of Grotesques, remain open to the public.

+Museum and collection

+The Belvedere museum institution operates three venues: the Upper Belvedere, the Lower Belvedere, and Belvedere 21.
+The Upper Belvedere houses the permanent collection, the Lower Belvedere is used for temporary exhibitions, and Belvedere 21 presents contemporary Austrian and international art, film, and music.

+The museum describes its collection as spanning Austrian art from the Middle Ages to the present in a global context.
+The permanent collection includes works by Gustav Klimt, Egon Schiele, Oskar Kokoschka, Helene Funke, Ferdinand Georg Waldmüller, Franz Xaver Messerschmidt, Claude Monet, Vincent van Gogh, and Auguste Rodin.
+The Belvedere holds an important collection of works by Gustav Klimt, including The Kiss.

+The permanent presentation at the Upper Belvedere is titled Picture this!
+The Belvedere Collection from Cranach to Lassnig and presents around eight hundred years of art history from the Middle Ages to the 1970s.

+The Belvedere also maintains research, conservation, collection, communication, digital, and outreach programmes.
+The museum describes its central tasks as exhibiting, researching, collecting, communicating, and preserving.
+More than half of the Belvedere's collection is available through its online collection database.